Philosophy of Art

 the relationship between art and representation?
 What does it mean to say that

 an artwork expresses an emotion?
-What role does the formal structure of
+What role does the formal structure of artworks

-with particular art forms.
-Finally, despite disagreements about the nature of
+forms.
+Finally, despite disagreements about the nature of art most would agree

-art most would agree that art must be experienced to be understood.
-Therefore,
+that art must be experienced to be understood.
+Therefore, throughout the course

-illustrations of the views discussed.
+views discussed.

 Art, Meaning,